Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 The diagram is simple and hopefully self-explanatory.
 As soon as files in a storage container, the Grid Event that indicates the complete upload of a file lands in a Service bus topic.
 Azure Functions (time triggered by default) pick up those events and act, namely creating Tx requests using the Azure Speech Services batch pipeline.
 When the Tx request is successfully carried out an event is placed in another queue in the same service bus resource.
 A different Azure Function triggered by the completion event starts monitoring transcription completion status and copies the actual transcripts in the containers from which the audio file was obtained.
 This is it.
 The rest of the features are applied on demand.
 Users can choose to apply analytics on the transcript, produce reports or redact, all of which are the result of additional resources being deployed through the ARM template.
 The solution will start transcribing audio files without the need to write any code.
 If -however- you want to customize further this is possible too.
 The code is available in this repo.

+The list of best practices we implemented as part of the solution:

+1. Optimized the number of audio files included in each transcription with the view of achieving the shortest possible SAS TTL.
+2. Round Robin around selected regions in order to distribute load across available regions (per customer request)
+3. Retry logic optimization to handle smooth scaling up and transient HTTP 429 errors
+4. Running Azure Functions economically, ensuring minimal execution costs

 ## Setup Guide

 The following guide will help you create a set of resources on Azure that will manage the